-Our veterinary team at Paws & Claws Veterinary Hospital performs emergency and scheduled C-sections for cats and dogs in the Tracy area.
+Our veterinary team at Paws & Claws Veterinary Hospital performs scheduled C-sections for cats and dogs in the Tracy area.

 What is a C-Section?